-PROGRAMS CLOCK HOURS LENGTH IN WEEKS CIP CODE OCCUPATIONAL CODE Nursing Assistant (NA) 160 11 51.3902 31-1131 Home Health Aide (HHA) 40 2 51.2602 31-1121 Medical Assistant (MA) 720 27 51.0710 31-9092
+PROGRAMS CLOCK HOURS LENGTH IN WEEKS CIP CODE OCCUPATIONAL CODE

+WEEKS CODE

+Nursing Assistant 160 11 51.3902 31-1131

+Training Program

+(NATP)

+Home Health Aide 40 2 51.2602 31-1121

+(HHA)

+Medical Assistant 720 27 51.0710 31-9092

+(MA)

-NOTE: Healthcare Career Center does not offer instruction in English as a Second Language (ESL), only requires basic English language proficiency for students.
+NOTE: Healthcare Career Center (HCC) does not offer instruction in English as a Second Language (ESL).
+HCC only requires basic English language proficiency for its students, and this is measured by tests such as the Test of English as a Foreign Language (TOEFL).
+Acceptable TOEFL scores are speaking (10-15) and writing (7-12).
+For high school and GED graduates, a copy of high school diploma or GED diploma are acceptable.
 HCC does not give Test of English as a Foreign Language (TOEFL) to students.

 HCC only offers instruction in English.

 Instruction is conducted in-house with facility occupancy levels accommodating 42 students at 12440 Firestone Blvd., Suite 220, Norwalk, CA 90650.
-Prospective enrollees are encouraged to visit the school's facilities and to discuss their personal educational and occupational plans with school personnel before signing an enrollment agreement.
+Prospective enrollees are encouraged to visit the school's facilities and to discuss their personal, educational, and occupational plans with school personnel before signing an enrollment agreement.

-California statute requires that a student who successfully completes a program of study be awarded an appropriate diploma or certificate verifying that fact.
+California Statute requires that a student who successfully completes a program of study be awarded an appropriate diploma or certificate verifying that fact.

-HCC does offer degree program accredited by an accrediting agency recognized by the United States Department of Education.
+HCC is an accredited institution by Accrediting Bureau of Health Education Schools (ABHES) and does not offer degree programs accredited by an accrediting agency recognized by the United States Department of Education.

-This catalog covers the 2019 school year.
+This Catalog covers the January 1, 2023, to December 31, 2023 school year.
 All information in the content of this college catalog is current and correct as of the publication date and is so certified as true by Dr. Florencia Nunez, HCC President.